Skip to Main Content

 Anand Patel

-Dr. Anand Patel is developing teaching, learning, and research materials for Intro to Algebraic Geometry.
-The resource will be a "deconstructed" mathematics textbook made using the Obsidian knowledge base system.
+Dr. Anand Patel developed research, teaching and learning materials for Intro to Algebraic Geometry.
+The resource is a "deconstructed" mathematics textbook made using the Obsidian knowledge base system.
 Dr. Patel stated, "Ask any graduate student what they think of algebraic geometry, and the response will be a cocktail of fear, respect, and insecurity.
 I want to show people that the subject is grounded in down-to-earth things."

 experts.okstate.edu/anand.patel